adr/adr-manager/README.md

 This project presents a web-based application to manage Markdown architectural decision records.

-The focus of this project is on [MADR](https://adr.github.io/madr/), which is a markdown template for quickly capturing architectural decisions..
+The focus of this project is on [MADR](https://adr.github.io/madr/), which is a markdown template for quickly capturing architectural decisions.
 MADR offers a naming scheme and a markdown template to keep the layout of recorded decisions consistent.
 Each decision is stored in a separate file.
 The tool only supports management of ADRs stored in the folder `docs/adr` in GitHub repositories.